brminnick/GitHubReadmeRetriever/README.md

 ## GET Readme

-Retrieve the `README.md` file from any public GitHub Repository
+Retrieve the `README.md` file from any public GitHub Repository.

 **Request**

 The API request requires two parameters: `ownerName` and `repositoryName`.

-Both can be found in the GitHub repository's url:
+Both values be extracted from the GitHub repository's url:

 `https://github.com/{ownerName}/{repositoryName}`

 ```bash